MilanGrujicic/MilanGrujicic/README.md

 ## Here is what I am working on! 👋

 - 🔭 I’m currently working on ...
 Rock, paper, scissors game with GUI, Password generator
 - 🌱 I’m currently learning ...
-Robot framework, Tkinter, Laravel
+Robot framework, Python
 - 👯 I’m looking to collaborate on ...
 QA testing and automation testing
 - 🤔 I’m looking for help with ...
 Life decisions
 - 💬 Ask me about ...
 Please don't ask me anything